brynportella/210621---UTA-SH---Java-MSA/Ethans Notes/Week3-Front-Servlet/HTMLDay1.md

 -   Alignment: try to keep a consistent alignment throughout the webpage
 -   Whitespace: use white space to your advantage, you don't want all of your elements crammed
 -   Scale: use scale to emphasize important titles, or text, but try not to make everything huge, or too small
--   Typography: trey to stick with a professional, appropriate font, google is a good source of fonts
+-   Typography: try to stick with a professional, appropriate font, google is a good source of fonts